AnjaliKevadiya/Anjali-Kevadiya-Portfolio/README.md

 ## Description

-My portfolio contains my previous work experience and some of my side projects.
+My portfolio with my work experience and some of my side projects i've done.
 And also my interests/hobbies.
 I developed this website using HTML, CSS and Bootstrap.

 ## [Deployed Link](https://anjalikevadiya.github.io/Anjali-Kevadiya-Portfolio/).